 Metric (Type) Rationale for inclusion Metric Status Sample framing, policy and/or investment implications Relevant sectors 4.
-Rates of The criminal justice system - law Derived from Education incarceration by enforcement, courts, detention and prison nationally race/ethnicity systems - disproportionately engage and collected data.
-Courts (Indicator) detain males of color, particularly African Law enforcement American and Latino.
-The legacy of mass incarceration cycles has contributed to a Prisons breakdown in the social and economic N. 6 .
-11 1.1 fabric of these communities.
-Further, it Mental health has been increasingly documented that Economic and institutional policies and practices, such as workforce mandatory sentencing and zero tolerance development have contributed to disproportionate 1 minority contact (DMC).
-Community development 5.
-Percent of Community engagement and leadership This is not residents from in identifying and implementing solutions standardly traditionally will be critical in shifting community collected.
-It marginalized determinants.
-Further, this metric is a would be a new communities proxy for power of community members measurement. in positions because disparities are present when of influence power is unequally distributed. (indicator) 6.
-Geographic This indicator can explicitly present the Derived from A person's zip distribution power of geography in determining nationally code is more of health: life health outcomes while implicitly collected data. predictive of life expectancy conveying the unfair nature of the expectancy than by zip code distribution of health.
-This will measure one's genetic code. (indicator) geographic disparities, reinforcing the value of place-based approaches to reducing inequities in health outcomes.
+Rates of incarceration by race/ethnicity (Indicator) The criminal justice system - law enforcement, courts, detention and prison systems - disproportionately engage and detain males of color, particularly African American and Latino.
+The legacy of mass incarceration cycles has contributed to a breakdown in the social and economic fabric of these communities.
+Further, it has been increasingly documented that institutional policies and practices, such as mandatory sentencing and zero tolerance have contributed to disproportionate minority contact (DMC).
+Derived from nationally collected data.
+Education Courts Law enforcement Prisons Mental health Economic and workforce development Community development 5.
+Percent of residents from traditionally marginalized communities in positions of influence (indicator) Community engagement and leadership in identifying and implementing solutions will be critical in shifting community determinants.
+Further, this metric is a proxy for power of community members because disparities are present when power is unequally distributed.
+This is not standardly collected.
+It would be a new measurement.
+6. Geographic distribution of health: life expectancy by zip code (indicator) This indicator can explicitly present the power of geography in determining health outcomes while implicitly conveying the unfair nature of the distribution of health.
+This will measure geographic disparities, reinforcing the value of place-based approaches to reducing inequities in health outcomes.
+Derived from nationally collected data.
+A person's zip code is more predictive of life expectancy than one's genetic code.